Henry III of England: Restoring royal authority

 Initially the new government had little success, but in 1220, the fortunes of Henry's government began to improve.
-The Pope allowed Henry to be crowned for a second time, using a new set of royal regalia.
+The Pope allowed Henry to be crowned for a second time, using a new set of regalia.
 The fresh coronation was intended to affirm the authority of the King; Henry promised to restore the powers of the Crown, and the barons swore that they would give back the royal castles and pay their debts to the Crown, on the threat of excommunication.
 Hubert, accompanied by Henry, moved into Wales to suppress Llywelyn in 1223, and in England his forces steadily reclaimed Henry's castles.
-The effort against the remaining recalcitrant barons came to a head in 1224 with the siege of Bedford Castle, which Henry and Hubert besieged for eight weeks; when it finally fell, almost all of the garrison were executed and the castle was methodically slighted.
+The effort against the remaining recalcitrant barons came to a head in 1224 with the siege of Bedford Castle, which Henry and Hubert besieged for eight weeks; when it finally fell, almost the entire garrison was executed and the castle was slighted.

-Meanwhile, Louis VIII of France allied himself with Hugh de Lusignan and invaded first Poitou and then Gascony.
-Henry's army in Poitou was under-resourced and lacked support from the Poitevin barons, many of whom had felt abandoned during the years of Henry's minority; as a result, the province quickly fell.
+Meanwhile, Louis VIII of France allied himself with Hugh de Lusignan and invaded Poitou and Gascony.
+Henry's army in Poitou was poorly supplied and lacked support from the Poitevin barons, many of whom felt abandoned during the years of Henry's minority; as a result, the province fell quickly.
 It became clear that Gascony would also fall unless reinforcements were sent from England.
-In early 1225 a great council approved a tax of £40,000 to dispatch an army, which quickly retook Gascony.
-In exchange for agreeing to support Henry, the barons demanded that he reissue the Magna Carta and the Charter of the Forest.
-This time the King declared that the charters were issued of his own "spontaneous and free will" and confirmed them with the royal seal, giving the new Great Charter and the Charter of the Forest of 1225 much more authority than any previous versions.
-The barons anticipated that the King would act in accordance with these definitive charters, subject to the law and moderated by the advice of the nobility.
+In early 1225 a great council approved a tax of £40,000 to dispatch an army, which managed to retake Gascony.
+In exchange for agreeing to support Henry, the barons demanded that he reissue Magna Carta as well as the Charter of the Forest.
+This time the King declared that the charters were issued of his own "spontaneous and free will" and confirmed them with the royal seal, giving the new Magna Carta and the Charter of the Forest of 1225 far more authority than their previous iterations.
+The barons assumed that the King would act in accordance with these definitive charters, as he would be subject to the law and his decisions moderated by the advice of the nobility.